gouthamganesan/Book-list/README.md

 3. Submit only if all the values are present
 4. Delete book entries
 5. ES5 way of doing things
+6. ES6 way of doing things
+7. Local Storage functionality (in ES6)

 ### Next up

-* ES6 way of doing things
+* Implement the local storage functionality in ES5

 ## Footnotes